Julie Harris

-Julia Ann Harris (December 2, 1925August 24, 2013) was an American actress.
-Renowned for her classical and contemporary stage work, she received five Tony Awards for Best Actress in a Play.
+Julia Ann Harris (December 2, 1925 – August 24, 2013) was an American actress.
+Renowned for her classical and contemporary roles, she earned numerous accolades including five Tony Awards, three Emmy Awards, and a Grammy Award in addition to nominations for an Academy Award and a BAFTA Award.
+She was inducted into the American Theatre Hall of Fame in 1979, received the National Medal of Arts in 1994, the Special Lifetime Achievement Tony Award in 2002, and the Kennedy Center Honor in 2005.

+After making her Broadway debut in 1945 Harris went on to win five Tony Awards for Best Actress in a Play for her roles in I Am a Camera (1952), The Lark (1956), Forty Carats (1969), The Last of Mrs. Lincoln (1973), and The Belle of Amherst (1977).
+Her other Tony-nominated roles were in Marathon '33 (1964), Skyscraper (1966), The au Pair Man (1974), Lucifer's Child (1991), and The Gin Game (1997).

-Harris debuted on Broadway in 1945, against the wishes of her mother, who wanted her to be a society debutante.
-Harris was acclaimed for her performance as an isolated 12-year-old girl in the 1950 play The Member of the Wedding, a role she reprised in the 1952 film of the same name, for which she was nominated for the Academy Award for Best Actress.
-In 1951, her range was demonstrated as Sally Bowles in the original production of I Am a Camera, for which she won her first Tony award.
-She subsequently appeared in the 1955 film version.
+She starred in the 1950 play The Member of the Wedding, a role she reprised in the 1952 film of the same name, for which she was nominated for the Academy Award for Best Actress.
+Her other notable film roles include East of Eden (1955), I Am a Camera (1955), The Haunting (1963), and Reflections in a Golden Eye (1967).
+Harris received three Primetime Emmy Awards, for her roles in Little Moon of Alban (1958), Victoria Regina (1962), and Not for Ourselves Alone (1999).
+She won the Grammy Award for Best Spoken Word Album for The Belle of Amherst (1978).

-Harris gave acclaimed performances in films including The Haunting (1963), and Reflections in a Golden Eye (1967), in which she played opposite Marlon Brando.
-In addition to her Tony award for I Am a Camera (1951), she won Tonys for The Lark (1956), Forty Carats (1969), The Last of Mrs. Lincoln (1973), and The Belle of Amherst (1977).
-She was also a Grammy Award winner and a three time Emmy Award winner.

-Harris was inducted into the American Theatre Hall of Fame in 1979, received the National Medal of Arts in 1994, and the 2002 Special Lifetime Achievement Tony Award.

 Early life and education

-Julia Ann Harris was born in Grosse Pointe, Michigan, the daughter of Elsie L. (née Smith), a nurse, and William Pickett Harris, an investment banker and authority on zoology.
+Julia Ann Harris was born on December 2, 1925, in Grosse Pointe, Michigan, the daughter of Elsie L. (née Smith), a nurse, and William Pickett Harris, an investment banker and authority on zoology.
 She had an older brother, William, and a younger brother, Richard.
 She graduated from Grosse Pointe Country Day School, which later merged with two others to form the University Liggett School.
 In New York City, she attended The Hewitt School.
 As a teenager, she also trained at the Perry-Mansfield Performing Arts School & Camp in Colorado with Charlotte Perry, a mentor who encouraged Harris to apply to the Yale School of Drama, which she soon attended for a year.
 In 2007, Yale bestowed an honorary Doctor of Fine Arts degree upon Harris.
-As a founding member of Lee Strasberg's Actors Studio, Harris studied method acting, which emphasized psychology and emotions, and was able to successfully employ its techniques, although it was strongly associated with male actors.
+As a founding member of Lee Strasberg's Actors Studio, Harris studied method acting, which emphasized psychology and emotions, and although it was strongly associated with male actors, she was able to successfully employ its techniques.